-- Statutory requirements and recommendations from other sources of Federal authority such as OMB or GAO: - Requests from the Chairman or other high authority; - Importance of the activity to the NEA's mission; - Extent of NEA resources committed to the activity; - Potential for fraud and other unlawful or improper acts; - Agency needs as identified through consultation with representatives of management; - Extent of audit coverage provided by GAO, consultants or other outside sources; - Newness, changed conditions, or sensitivity of the activity; - Adequacy of the existing internal control systems for the activity; - · Availability of audit staff with needed expertise; and - Extent and results of prior reviews by the OIG.
+- Statutory requirements and recommendations from other sources of Federal authority such as OMB or GAO; - Requests from the Chairman or other high authority; - Importance of the activity to the NEA's mission; - Extent of NEA resources committed to the activity; - Potential for fraud and other unlawful or improper acts; - Agency needs as identified through consultation with representatives of management; - Extent of audit coverage provided by GAO, consultants or other outside sources; - Newness, changed conditions, or sensitivity of the activity; - Adequacy of the existing internal control systems for the activity; - Availability of audit staff with needed expertise; and - Extent and results of prior reviews by the OIG. - The review and reporting requirements of the American Recovery and Reinvestment Act of 2009 (ARRA).